erlang/eep/eeps/eep-00XX.md

 end).
 ```

-This is important because the role of this feature goes beyond syntax
+This is important because the role of this feature goes beyond syntactic
 sugar: it allows Erlang developers to glance at the code and, as long
 as it uses `fun some_mod:some_fun/Arity` or `fun some_mod:some_fun(...Args)`,
 they know they can be persisted.
 This information could also be used by